Qwant/idunn/README.md

 	2. add a test in `./tests` for the new feature you propose
 	3. implement your feature
 	4. run pytest: `pipenv run pytest -vv -x`
+	5. check the linter output: `pipenv run lint`
-	5. if all your tests pass, then check the format: `pipenv run black --diff --check`
+	6. if everything is fixed, then check the format: `pipenv run black --diff --check`

 ## Run it with Redis and elasticsearch